 Experience the best of Scotland!
 Stay in cozy family run B&B’s, four-star city centre hotels, and then top it all off with a stay in a Scottish Castle or Manor.
 Step back in time and enjoy a stay in some of our favourite castle accommodations where the elegance and comfort are only surpassed by the genuine hospitality and warmth extended.

 After a night in beautiful Edinburgh, head through Perthshire and perhaps a stop at a whisky distillery.
 Make your way to the magical island of Skye.
-Relax at the five-star Cameron House on the banks of Loch Lomond.

 SCOTTISH HERITAGE PASS INCLUDED (April to October)

 The Scottish Heritage Pass offers entry to Scotland’s most outstanding historic attractions.
 It makes visiting a host of ‘must-see’ heritage attractions all over Scotland – including Edinburgh Castle, Culloden Battlefield, Urquhart Castle, and Stirling Castle – simple and great value for money.

 Arrive at Edinburgh/Glasgow Airport and pick up your self-drive car.
 Depart for the Scottish capital.
 As one of Europe’s must see destinations, Edinburgh offers much for the visitor; art galleries and museums, fantastic shopping, great restaurants and bars and one of the most unforgettable skylines overlooking Princes Street Gardens.